Harshitj-2005/CLI-random-joke-generator/README.md

 Edit
 npm install
 🎯 Usage
-Get a Random Joke
+Run the Joke Generator
 bash
 Copy
 Edit
 node joke.js
-Get a Joke by Category
-bash
-Copy
-Edit
-node joke.js --category=programming
-Available categories: general, programming, pun

 🌐 API Support
 This CLI fetches jokes from:

 Official Joke API
 🏗️ Built With
-Node.js (Axios, Chalk, Commander.js)
+Node.js
+HTTPS Module – Fetches jokes from the API.
+Chalk – Adds colors to terminal output.
+🔧 Dependencies
+Make sure you have Node.js installed, then install required packages:

+bash
+Copy
+Edit
+npm install chalk
 🤝 Contributing
-Want to add more jokes?
+Want to improve the joke generator?
 Fork the repo, make changes, and submit a PR! 🎉

+📜 License
+This project is MIT Licensed.